24/7 Availability Call Today for a Free Consultation

 STEP 2: ARRAIGNMENT

-Arraignment is usually the second step in the criminal justice process after arrest.
+Arraignment is usually the second step in the criminal justice process after an arrest.
 At arraignment, a person accused of a crime will be brought before a judge in the district court, where a plea of "not guilty" is typically entered.
 After the plea is accepted by the judge, bail will most likely be set and the defendant will be given a pre-trial conference date.

 STEP 3: PRE-TRIAL CONFERENCE